phu-n-tran/StoreFront_Team30/project_requirements/Project Requirement.md

   - The system will keep track of current items in the cart for later use and only remove when the user deletes or purchases the item from the shopping cart.

 - Deleting items in the cart
-  - Users can remove/delete any existing item inside their shopping cart that they are no longer want.
+  - Users can remove/delete any existing item inside their shopping cart that they no longer want.
   - The System will access a particular relation in the database and delete the entity of the item(s) that the user specified to remove.

 - Add new payment methods